ankostis/polyvers/pvlib/README.rst

 Console usage
 -------------
-A sample of command-line usage is given below:
+The typical command-line usage of this library (assuming you don't want to install the full blown `polyvers` command tool) is given below:

 .. code-block:: console